 Fighting a traffic ticket often makes sense even when you can afford the fine and would prefer to avoid the hassle of appearing in court.
-Speaking with an experienced traffic lawyer Columbus can help you perform the cost-benefit analysis.
+Speaking with an experienced Columbus, Ohio, traffic ticket lawyer can help you perform the cost-benefit analysis.
 Short of a legal consultation, here are five of the most important reasons that support a decision to contest a citation for anything from making an unsafe lane change to speeding and reckless operation.

 Keep a Clean Driving Record

 When trucking and transportation companies tell employees they require a clean driving record, they mean it.
-If you simply sign your summons for violating a traffic ordinance and mail in a payment, you have pled guilty to an offense that will appear on your driving record within days or weeks.
+If you simply sign your summons for violating a traffic ordinance and mail in a payment, you have plied guilty to an offense that will appear on your driving record within days or weeks.
 Companies that hire commercial drivers regularly check with the Ohio Bureau of Motor Vehicles and make hiring and firing decisions accordingly.
 Insurance companies, too, use BMV records to issue policies and set rates.

 You will lose your license if you rack up 12 points in a two-year period.
 Most moving violations carry two-point penalties, while more serious offenses like operating a vehicle while intoxicated bring six-point penalties.
 An incident that results in more than one traffic ticket can put your license at risk for suspension immediately if you choose not to contest the charges.